EwingKang/Dubins-RRT-for-MATLAB/README.md

 Released under GPLv3 license
 Copyright (c) 2018 Ewing Kang

-Note: Dubins path generator is a MATLAB re-written from Andrew Walker's work, which was originally distributed under MIT license in C language.
+Dubins path generator is a MATLAB re-written from Andrew Walker's work, which was originally distributed under MIT license in C language.

+See [LICENSE](LICENSE.TXT) file for more info.

 # TODOS
 * [x] RRT+Dubins+collisioncheck